tinaponting/genesis-child-themes/README.md

 * Both: WooCommerce

 ::::::::::::::::::::::::::::::::::::::
+* Coastal: A portfolio /photo theme. (never used by me, I wasn´t able to get it work, thou I am blogger!
 * Plush theme: A feminine theme with woocommerce.
 Very useful book bloggers.
 Bought by me, but I didn´t use it!
 * Simply Gorgeous: Change row 94 to your own text!
 Note: I couldn`t deltale all the text in the footer!
 * Wander theme: Best for photoblogger or portfolio.